tonyfeng980830/COMP2113-ENGG1340-SAVE-THE-PRINCESS/README.md

 ## List of features:
 * Generation of random game sets or events:
   * Outcomes of random draw of dice determine various levels and fights of the game.
-  * The player can choose action 4: make your pet to attack from different attack styles, which has a random chance of hitting the enemy successfully.
 * Data structures for storing game status:
   * Dynamic memory management: We will store the player’s username and his progress using dynamic memory manipulation in files.
 Moreover, we also create a struct() function to initialize the basic information based on what character that the user chooses.
 Moreover, we also utilize integer and character array to save the game progress
 * File input/output: